PrefectHQ/prefect/docs/tutorials/deployments.md

 )
 ```

-Note that this deployment specification moves the value passed as the `name` parameter to a `parameters=` setting in the deployment specification.
+Note that this deployment specification moves the 'Leo' value passed as the `name` parameter to a `parameters=` setting in the deployment specification.
 As you'll see later, one way to use deployments is to create separate deployment specifications for the same flow code, but each deployment specification passes different parameters for different use cases.

 Also, in the flow definition `leo_flow.py` that you created earlier, comment out or remove the last line `leonardo_dicapriflow("Leo")`, the call to the flow function.
 You don't need that anymore because Prefect will call it directly with the specified `parameters` when it executes the deployment.